folio-org/docs/content/en/docs/Settings/Settings_orders/Settings_orders.md

 ## Settings > Orders > Opening purchase orders

-If you want to allow users the option to save and open a purchase order in the same step, select **Allow save and open purchase order when creating or editing a purchase order line.**
+To allow users the option to save and open a purchase order in the same step, select **Allow save and open purchase order when creating or editing a purchase order line.**

+The system checks for duplicates purchase orders based on title and product ID values.
+If found, the user is intercepted by a modal that displays possible duplicates.
+The user will be able to continue or cancel operation.
+To disable this duplicate check, select **Disable duplicate check that occurs when opening orders and saving purchase order lines.**

 ## Settings > Orders > Edit